Thrasher (wrestler): World Wrestling Federation (1990, 1991–1993, 1995, 1996–2000)

-The Headbangers captured the vacant WWF World Tag Team Championships on September 7, 1997 by defeating three other teams in a four team tag match at Ground Zero.
+The Headbangers captured the vacant WWF World Tag Team Championships on September 7, 1997, by defeating three other teams in a four team tag match at Ground Zero.
 They lost the titles to The Godwinns on October 5 of that same year.

+In 1998, the Headbangers continued competing in the WWF feuding with The Oddities and The Quebecers.
+They won the NWA Tag Team Championships on February 23, 1998 defeating The Rock 'n' Roll Express on Raw Is War.

 The Headbangers split in January 1999 when Ruth suffered a knee injury and Warrington began pursuing a singles career, but reformed in late 1999 on the October 10 edition of Sunday Night Heat when Ruth came to Warrington's aid during a domestic violence angle, which saw him vilified by other wrestlers and officials alike for a number of weeks.
 Ruth had presented video footage of Warrington's (kayfabe) girlfriend Marianna Komlos putting on makeup to make it seem as if Warrington had been abusing her.
 The police officers arresting Warrington then uncuffed him and arrested Komlos for her lies.
 Shortly thereafter the two began appearing regularly as a team again, but were now heels and inexplicably came to the ring wearing cone brassieres which they wore while they wrestled.

 In 2000, Ruth took part in the match for the Hardcore Championship at WrestleMania 2000.
 He held the title for 37 seconds, pinning Joey Abs and then being pinned by Pete Gas.
-After the Headbangers split for the second time and Warrington went on to team with D'Lo Brown, Ruth continued to wrestle in singles competition mainly on WWF Jakked before being sent to WWF's Power Pro Wrestling developmental territory in Memphis.
+After the Headbangers split for the second time in that July and Warrington went on to team with D'Lo Brown, Ruth continued to wrestle in singles competition mainly on WWF Jakked/Metal before being sent to WWF's Memphis Championship Wrestling developmental territory that summer.
 He was released from the WWF in December 2000.